 - people whose current caring support is at risk of breaking down

 We usually arrange to visit you at home to assess your needs.
-It is important to see the difficulties you may be having.

 What happens at the visit?